-Settlement for nerve damage caused by surgery
+Case study: settlement for nerve damage caused by surgery

 A further 10 months passed before Mr C was assessed in the pain clinic.
-He was advised that his pain was likely to be due to a nerve injury caused during his hernia repair surgery.
+He was advised that his pain was likely due to a nerve injury caused during his hernia repair surgery.
 He had a nerve block injection but the effects of it were short-lived and he continued to suffer with persistent and severe pain.

-For advice on making a nerve damage claim, or if you’d like to speak to a medical negligence solicitor about a nerve injury you’ve sustained, we may be able to help.
+If you’re looking for advice on making a nerve damage claim, or if you’d like to speak to a medical negligence solicitor about a nerve injury you’ve sustained, we may be able to help.